achristen/Meteobike/readme.md

 * [Download meteobike.py](meteobike.py)

-You can start `meteobike.py` using the Terminal (assuming your file has been downloaded to the desktop)
+You can start `meteobike.py` using the command line (assuming your file has been downloaded to the desktop)

-    $ python /home/pi/Desktop/meteobike.py
+    $ python ~/Desktop/meteobike.py

 ![SCS_userinterface](SCS_userinterface.png)